High Performance Team

 The player and his or her family will have a choice on whether they want to be involved in programming that is more competitive in nature or a stream of programming more geared to recreational participation.

-- Jason Schneider is the NJGDC contact at Wildwood GC, Saskatoon, SK
+- Jason Schneider is the NJGDC contact at Wildwood GC, Saskatoon, Sask.

 Interested in becoming a NJGDC?
 Contact us at email.
 Each centre is provided with LTPD compliant programming to use as a guide in addition to being recognized as a best in class junior golf development facility in Canada.
 Golf Canada will increase marketing efforts to supports programming at the NJGDC facility.
 A library of resources to assist in providing best in class programming will also be available for each Development Centre.

 National Athlete Assistance Subsidy

-The Sport Committee and Golf Saskatchewan believes in our athletes competing and excelling at the highest levels.
-In 2013, the Athlete Assistance Program was revamped and renamed to National Athlete Assistance Subsidy (NAAS) to include only those athletes who compete at a national competitions recognized by Golf Canada and/or other golf bodies (USGA or R&A).
+Golf Saskatchewan and the Sport Development Committee believes in our athletes competing and excelling at the highest levels.
+In 2013, the Athlete Assistance Program was revamped and renamed to National Athlete Assistance Subsidy (NAAS).
+Only Saskatchewan athletes, who participate in our provincial championships, are eligible provided they compete at a national competition, recognized by Golf Canada and/or other golf bodies (USGA or R&A).

 ELIGIBILITY: In order to be considered for an Athlete Assistance Grant, the applicant must:

-- be a current member of Golf Saskatchewan, and
+- a player must be a current member of Golf Saskatchewan, and

 - have competed in Golf Saskatchewan’s most recent provincial championship(s), and

-- must competed in the national championship in the same calendar year, and
+- must compete in the national championship in the same calendar year, and

 Eligibility notes from Golf SK, we require:

 - All participants competing at any national championship must pay her/his own entry fee.

 - A junior who qualifies as an amateur aged event is eligible for NAAS.

 - An athlete who competes at more than 1 national championship may receive additional funding unless some other circumstance makes this ineligible.

-- Cheques will be issued shortly after the completion a national championship.
+- Cheques will be issued shortly after the completion of a national championship.
 Reimbursement Timeline.
 All cheques will be in the mail no later than October 15th, of the calendar year.

-OTHER NOTICES – you will not receive a NAAS if:
+OTHER NOTICES – a player will not receive a NAAS if:

 - an athlete directly enters a National/International competition.